Hikari03/Blink/README.md

 You can get the `docker-update-start.sh`, `docker-attach.sh` and `docker-shutdown.sh`.
 With them, you can control the server with ease.
 - `docker-update-start.sh` will automatically update the image if needed and start the server
-- `docker-attach.sh` will attach you to sever console.
+- `docker-attach.sh` will attach you to server console.
 Use `help` to print available commands.
 When you want to exit console, use `CTRL + P, CTRL + Q`.
 - `docker-shutdown.sh` will shutdown the container

 #### Manually